ndium/Ristete/README.md

 ## Usage

-- Use on-screen controls to move and rotate Tetriminos.
+- Use on-screen controls to move and rotate Tetriminos or the phone's gyroscope..
 - Clear lines to score points.
 - Game over if the Tetriminos reach the top.